 The Department of Africana Studies will be conducting online advising via email, phone, text, and Zoom.
-For student advisement on Africana courses, Africana Major or Minor requirements, please send an e-mail with your name and EMPLID to Professor Banoum at firstname.lastname@example.org.
-She will respond to your message as soon as possible, then work with you to schedule an online meeting.
+For student advisement on Africana courses, on Africana Studies Major and Minor requirements, and on any other academic advisement matter, please send an e-mail with your name and EMPLID to Professor Banoum at email@example.com or Dominique Winters at firstname.lastname@example.org.
+Someone will respond to your message as soon as possible, then work with you to schedule an online meeting.

 Find below the dates for Student Advisement:

 |Tuesday, July 20||12:00PM - 6:30PM|

 |Tuesday, July 27||12:00PM - 6:30PM|